* 2007 : new directories = doc + forms

 Re-writes.
 3 Stages: Outline, 1st draft, final draft.

-You can do as many re-writes as neccessary.
+You can do as many re-writes as necessary.

 Notes